DSpace 7.0 Installation

 In the locally installed dspace-angular project folder, modify the [dspace-angular]/config/environment.default.js configuration to point at your local REST API.
 The below settings assume your REST API is available at http://localhost:8080/spring-rest

 // NOTE: Space is capitalized because 'namespace' is a reserved string in TypeScript

-Alternatively, if you want, you can copy the "environment.default.js" to a new file called "environment.prod.js" and modify that new file.
+Alternatively, if you want, you can copy the "environment.common.js" to a new file called "environment.prod.js" and modify that new file.